DewellGuerand/LINMA2471---Project/report/main.typ

 == Projected Gradient Descent

 Now we will describe our first optimization method: projected gradient descent.
-This method seeks to minimize a problem of the form:

-$ min_(x in Omega) f(x) $ <eq2>

-were $Omega$ is a nonempty, closed and convex set and $f$ is an L-smooth function on $Omega$.
-Here we are dealing with exactly the case mentioned, because as described previously, our problem is of the form @eq1.

-Then given an approximation $x_k in Omega$ for a solution of our problem @eq2, the projected gradient method is defined as  :
+Given an approximation $w_k in Delta$ for a solution of our problem, the projected gradient method is defined as  :
-#nonumeq($ x_(k+1) = P_(Omega) (x_k - 1/L gradient f(x_k))
-$
-)
-and in our case we can reformulate this as :
 #nonumeq($ w_(k+1) = P_(Delta) (w_k - 1/L gradient f(w_k))
 $
 )
-for a initial approximation $w_k in Delta$.

 It is immediately apparent that all the previously calculated parameters are necessary for the projected gradient method, so we need :
-- The initial point
 - The projection
 - The Gradient
 - The Smoothness constant

+Despite these parameters we still need to choose the initial iterate $w_0$

-Intuitively, after each gradient step, the iterate could leave the _simplex_ so we need to project it back into our set.
-The algorithm could be written as follow :
+If we want to desribe this method intuitively, we see that after each gradient step, the iterate could leave the _simplex_ so we need to project it back into our set.

+A more detailed algorithm could be written as follow :

 #figure(
   kind: "algorithm",